SilverTongue1729/Improved-Tarjan-Vishkin-for-Large-Graphs-using-DSU/README.md

 - dfs approach
 - unconnected graph

+## Assumptions

+- graph doesn't have self loops
+- graph is undirected, unweighted
+- graph need not be connected, need not be simple

 ## Ideas

 - Project doc asks us to compare with other algorithms such as Tarjan's